-Outpatients: delay in acting upon results.
-Abnormal results were sent to clinician who was on leave.
-Awaiting Make it Safe Review.
+Location Incident Learning Outpatients: Delay in acting upon results.
+Abnormal results were sent to clinician who was on leave, and were not acted upon until the clinician returned.
+A checking system will be put in place to mitigate.

 Ysbyty Glan Clwyd - Acute (6)